Route 66: How We Made the Maps

 The line of the route itself was also given a distorted texture, it was too solid and imposing on its own as a wide black line so a duotone style was added.
 To do this the line was converted from a single stroke to a filled polygon into which textures could be added.

-The single line was of course maintained hidden beneath the other layers in the file to ensure the map could be adapted and modified if necessary in the future.
+The single line was of course maintained, hidden beneath the other layers in the file, to ensure the map could be adapted and modified if necessary in the future.
 At points along the route line an additional brush stroke was added to add some organic feel to the depiction of the journey.

 Working alongside an illustrator